Enhancing the Quantum Linear Systems Algorithm using Richardson Extrapolation: Introduction

 In particular, we obtain a quantum algorithm to solve certain systems of linear equations of size $N$ with a circuit complexity of $polylog(\kappa, 1/\epsilon, N)$.
 The algorithm is a \emph{repeat-until-success} algorithm, and, on expectation, has to be run $\mathcal{O}\left(\kappa/(1-\epsilon)\right)$ times to succeed, leveraging amplitude amplification \cite{brassard2000quantum}.
 Furthermore, since the result is estimated via sampling, we require $\mathcal{O}(1/\epsilon^2)$ successful samples to achieve the target accuracy $\epsilon$.
 Thus, under certain assumptions, this can lead to an exponential improvement in the size of the system over classical methods.
 We combine all our results and provide a concise overview of all assumptions that need to be made to realize this quantum advantage.
 The developed algorithms have been implemented with Qiskit \cite{Qiskit} and tested for small problem instances using a quantum simulator as well as a real quantum device provided by IBM Quantum.

-An overall complexity scaling as $polylog(1/\epsilon)$ had been previously achieved in \cite{childexp} by approximating the inverse of a matrix via unitaries, which allowed the authors to circumvent the use of QPE.
+Note that an overall complexity scaling as $polylog(1/\epsilon)$ has been achieved in \cite{childexp} by approximating the inverse of a matrix via unitaries, which allowed the authors to circumvent the use of QPE.
 The exponential improvement in the complexity was also achieved for the case of the Poisson equation \cite{Cao} without the need to avoid QPE for matrices that can be diagonalized by the sine transform.
+Finally, as pointed out recently in \cite{fast_pred_wieb}, the cost of the randomization method inspired by adiabatic quantum computation developed in \cite{soma_adiabatic} could be reduced to also run in $polylog(1/\epsilon)$.
 In contrast, our contribution is more general, and, in principle, applicable to all matrices for which Hamiltonian simulation can be approximated via product formulae.
-Furthermore, the sine transform adds a significant overhead, although it does not change the asymptotic scaling.
-Finally, as pointed out recently in \cite{fast_pred_wieb}, the cost of the randomization method inspired by adiabatic quantum computation developed in \cite{soma_adiabatic} could be reduced to also run in $polylog(1/\epsilon)$.
+Furthermore, our approach can be easily parallelized and uses shallow circuits, allowing it to run in near term quantum devices.

 Other related work on solving systems of linear equations with a quantum computer which should be highlighted here comprises \cite{Preconditioned, circ_precond, fast_pred_wieb}, addressing the use of a preconditioner, and \cite{DenseMatrices}, tackling the case of dense matrices, although both are not directly relevant in our setting.